patcheely/gf_sbx/README.md

 # gf_sbx
-Sandbox on the GadgetFool.com site
+Sandbox on the GadgetFool.com site.

+This is a simple test of Github and version control with frameworks.